A Global Movement,

 Festival & Welcome

-This area also serves as the welcome point for the day, where volunteers will greet attendees and help guide them to registration to begin their adventure.
-It’s the perfect place to connect with the community, explore the first activities of the day, and get ready for everything waiting inside.
+This area serves as the welcome point for the day, where volunteers greet attendees and help guide them to registration to begin their adventure.
+It’s a place to connect with the community, explore the first activities of the day, and get ready for everything waiting inside.

 Create the Adventure